BIZCOMPS Frequently Asked Questions (FAQs)

 Q: How are liquor licenses treated in the BIZCOMPS database?
 Do the transactions in BIZCOMPS include, or exclude, liquor licenses?

 A: Generally, all assets necessary to generate the discretionary earnings are included in the sale of a business.
-Liquor licenses are simply another required license the same as a business license.
+Liquor licenses are simply another required license, just like a business license.
 Occasionally, there may be special circumstances when a license is sold by itself or licenses in an area that limits licenses or special unlimited licenses that permit other activities without limitation.
 However, it is unlikely that a buyer would pay anymore for that license than what the business profits would dictate.
 There are also cases where a buyer intends to do something completely different with the license like move it to another location, etc. Part of a business appraiser's duties would be to analyze such situations and apply an appropriate premium if warranted.

 The database does not report or know the value of the individual licenses.
 One option is to value the license separately as an intangible asset.
 Try to develop an independent value for the additional earning power or eventual resale of that specific license.
 Or, contact local brokers that are specialists in selling licenses to see if they can provide useful information.